 The heron has always been special to us, a talisman of sorts, appearing at exactly the right time.
 So it was only natural that when we wanted to pursue a new bird form we chose the heron, neck extended in full grandeur.
 We worked on it for awhile; the neck was a bit tricky.
 Then we took a two-month backpacking journey to Ghana in Summer 2000.

-When we returned home we excitedly began pursuing not the long-necked heron but the Sankofa heron.
+When we returned to the hot shop we began to explore not the long-necked heron, but the Sankofa heron.
 Through time this bird form has come to represent to us primordial memory, the memory of our ancestors, what we have forgotten about life memory.
 In this bird composition series these forms amplify the subtle and complex curvature that can be achieved in glass.
 For us they have a soothing, sensual quality.
 We never tire of looking at them or pondering the value of memory.